 For the latest information on the impact of Brexit on tuition fees for students from outside the UK, please visit the Universities UK Brexit FAQs.

 View individual course pages for more details on fees.

 If you're a home student and want to study a master’s degree, you may be entitled to a government-backed loan of up to £11,222 (for those starting their degree after August 2020).

 If you’re an EU student and starting a course on or after 1 August 2021, you must have settled or pre-settled status under the EU Settlement Scheme to be able to receive student finance.

 Check eligibility and apply online on the government's student finance website.

 If you’re a University of Salford graduate, your postgraduate tuition fees could be discounted by 20%.
 Discounts apply for UK, EU or international students who’ve studied a level 6 (BA (Hons), BSc (Hons), BEng (Hons), LLB (Hons), MChem, MEnv, MPhys or Grad Dip), level 7 (master’s) or level 8 (doctoral) course with us.
-If you are a sponsored student, the loyalty discount does not apply.
-For more information, please contact email@example.com
+From September 2021, the loyalty discount will apply to sponsored students.
+For more information, please contact firstname.lastname@example.org

 Donor funded scholarships and bursaries